llbbllbb2000/CS144/writeups/lab6.md

 Implementation Challenges:
 1. The most absurd and time-consuming problem is the operation "<<" & ">>".
-This is the first time I find that if the variable "i" is 32 bits, then it can do the thing like "i << 32" or "i >> 32", because the result(i does not change) is not I expected(i = 0).
+This is the first time I find that if the variable "i" is 32 bits, then it can do the thing like "i << 32" or "i >> 32", but the result(i does not change) is not I expected(i = 0).
 I think this is a tricky place that I faced.